 One last reason to invest in PR is that it might bring in new employees or highly qualified staff members.
 If your business has a strong reputation, chances increase that it will attract skilled vets to work for your clinic.

-Tips for a good PR-strategy
+Tips for a good PR Strategy

 Behind every brand, there’s a story.
 And this is no different for your vet practice.
 Your brand story tells about who you are, what you stand for and what drives you.
-If you want to invest in public relations, you should clearly define the story of your practice and how you’re different than your competitors.
+If you want to invest in public relations, you should clearly define the story of your practice and how you’re different from your competitors.

 Secondly, you should compile a list of people can help you with spreading the word about your business.
 Who are people in your industry that could help you attract your target audience?
 This list can include local reporters, other vets in the industry and social media influencers that have a huge following because of their pet.